-Acid reflux, also known as gastroesophageal reflux disease, is a painful, uncomfortable condition that affects the digestion system.
-A ring of muscle called the lower esophageal sphincter opens and closes as food comes through into the stomach.
-When this doesn't close entirely or opens up too many times, the acid from the stomach can bubble up into the esophagus.
-Eating late, over-eating, being pregnant, and living an unhealthy lifestyle can cause acid reflux.
-This condition can cause a variety of different symptoms, mostly varying depending upon the severity of the acid reflux.
-Let's take a look at the most common warning signs.
+Acid reflux is an uncomfortable, sometimes painful condition that affects the digestion system.
+A ring of muscle, the lower esophageal sphincter, opens and closes as food moves through into the stomach.
+When this opening does not seal entirely or opens too often, acid from the stomach can bubble up into the esophagus.
+Eating late, over-eating, pregnancy, and living an unhealthy lifestyle can cause acid reflux, which results in symptoms of varying severity.
+If acid reflux occurs more than two times per week, it may be a sign of a chronic form of acid reflux called gastroesophageal reflux disease (GERD).

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.